ceph/ceph/doc/ceph-volume/lvm/batch.rst

 replacing the hardware, you can again call the same command and `ceph-volume` will detect that only two out of the three wanted OSDs are setup and re-create the missing OSD.

-This idempotency notion is tightly coupled to and extensively used by :ref:`drivegroups`.